cv4dt/cv4dt.github.io/content/authors/oussemadhaouadi/_index.md

   - Visitors
 ---

-I am a PhD Candidate supervised by Prof Daniel Cremers, at the Computer Vision Group, the Technical University of Munich.
+I am a PhD Candidate supervised by Prof Daniel Cremers, at the Computer Vision Group, the Technical University of Munich ([more here](https://cvg.cit.tum.de/members/dhou)).
+My current research focuses on improving monocular 3D reconstruction and localization accuracy and efficiency.
+Together with the CV4DT members, we are working on robust and lightweight aerial and terrestrial vehicle localization methods!

-Primarily interested in monocular 3D reconstruction, camera pose estimation, and object detection.
+Before joining the PhD program, I worked as a Machine Learning Engineer at Knowlix GmbH.
+There, I researched OCR modeling and LLMs such as GPTs and Llama.
+I also designed data and machine learning pipelines and applied machine learning techniques to solve real-world problems.

+I completed my Master's studies in Electrical Engineering and Information Technology at TUM.
+My focus was on Automation, Robotics, and AI.
+I spent a semester abroad at NTU Singapore, where I studied Deep Learning for Natural Language Processing and Genetic Algorithms.

+For my Master's thesis, I worked at BMW Group AG on AR glasses and head 6DoF pose estimation based on 3D multi-view geometry reconstruction and deep learning.
+My research involved implementing a system that could estimate the head and AR glasses pose with high accuracy (Project).
+It resulted in a publication titled "Comparing Head and AR Glasses Pose Estimation."

+I also completed my Bachelor of Science in Electrical Engineering and Information Technology at TUM, with a focus on Signal Processing.
+During my Bachelor's thesis, I worked on generative modeling using Capsule Generative Adversarial Networks at the Chair of Robotics, Artificial Intelligence, and Real-time Systems at TUM.